 Angora goats, the source of mohair, are charming creatures.
 They are curious and friendly, but not overwhelming as many goat breeds can be.
 They don’t climb out of fences or jump on top of their sheds.
 They will willingly eat your trees and shrubs if they can reach them, so beware!
 Their long curly locks must be shorn twice a year.

 Cashmere goats are more like dairy goats in appearance, with an obvious guard coat covering their luscious soft fiber.
-Their undercoat– the cashmere fiber— is harvested from them once a year at moulting season.
-In some parts of the world the cashmere is brushed from the goat.
+Their undercoat– the cashmere fiber— is harvested from them once a year at molting season.
+In some parts of the world, the cashmere is brushed from the goat.
 Most US breeders shear the animals and send the fleece to a special processor.
-The course guard hairs must be removed from the fleece, using a mechanism specially designed for the job.
+The coarse guard hairs must be removed from the fleece, using a mechanism specially designed for the job.
 Removing the coarse hairs by hands is unbearably tedious, which is partly why cashmere is costly.

 Comments are always welcome

 here at SlowYarn!
 Tell us what you think, share your ideas, or comment on the content.
 Or you can contact me directly at Kelley@SlowYarn.com.

 Copyright © 2013-2018 Kelley Adams.
 Allrights reserved.

 All text, photos, and graphics are the property of Kelley Adams unless credit is given to an alternative source.